 What is a registry?
 A bridge between the donor and the recipient

-A registry is a non-profit organisation that plays a critical role in the recruitment, donation, collection, testing, and distribution of cells for use in cellular therapy.
-As a bridge between donation and transplant, registries can serve either as donor registries, providing cell products from their donors/cord blood banks to national and international transplant centers, or patient registries, partnering with local transplant centers to assist them with the search process.
-In most cases, registries serve in both roles.
+Registries, non-profit organisations, are pivotal in the entire lifecycle of cellular therapy—from recruitment to collection, testing, and distribution of cells.
+Serving as a crucial link between donation and transplant, registries can function as donor registries, providing cell products from their donors/cord blood banks to global transplant centers.
+They can also act as patient registries, collaborating with local transplant centers to streamline the search process.
+Often, registries seamlessly operate in both capacities.

-As a membership organisation of registries, WMDA is dedicated to ensuring the safety of both the recipient and the donor.
-To achieve this, WMDA operates a comprehensive certification program that adheres to the highest international standards and ethical principles for respecting the donor’s gift.
-The certification programme covers:
+As an association of registries, WMDA is committed to ensuring the safety of both recipients and donors.
+Therefore, WMDA is operating a robust certification program adhering to the highest international standards and ethical principles.
+WMDA ensures the utmost respect for the donor’s gift.
+At the moment, over 80% of the donations are handled by WMDA certified organisations.
+The certification program encompasses:

-• Protection of personal data: no unauthorised disclosure of the donor’s identity to the patient or the patient’s family.
+• Protection of Personal Data: Ensuring the donor’s identity remains confidential, preventing unauthorized disclosure to the patient or their family.

-• Authorised use: WMDA strives to protect donors against blood stem cell trafficking, transplant tourism and commercialism, including incentives.
-Blood stem cells are only provided to authorised transplant centres overseen by health authorities.
+• Authorized Use: Safeguarding against blood stem cell trafficking, transplant tourism, and commercialism, ensuring cells are only provided to authorized transplant centers overseen by health authorities.

-• Informed consent: each donor must sign an informed consent; unemancipated minors and legally incompetent adults may not serve as donors.
+• Informed Consent: Mandating each donor to sign informed consent, with unemancipated minors and legally incompetent adults prohibited from serving as donors.

 The call